Syedbasid/FIFA19-Tableau-Player-Performance-Analysis/README.md

 # FIFA 19 Player Performance & Market Analysis – Tableau Project

 ## 📌 Project Overview
-This project presents an end-to-end exploratory and visual analysis of the FIFA 19 player dataset using Tableau.
+This project presents a comprehensive exploratory and visual analysis of the FIFA 19 player dataset using Tableau.
-The objective is to analyze player performance, market value, skills, physical attributes, and growth potential through multiple analytical perspectives and an interactive dashboard.
+The objective is to analyze player performance, market value, skills, physical attributes, contract details, and growth potential through multiple analytical perspectives and an interactive dashboard.

-The project includes **10 detailed analyses**, each addressing a specific football analytics question, and culminates in a unified interactive Tableau dashboard.
+The project consists of **11 distinct analyses**, each answering a specific football analytics question, and is presented through an interactive Tableau dashboard with filters and actions.

 ---

 ## 🎯 Business Problem
 Football clubs, scouts, and analysts require data-driven insights to:
-- Evaluate player performance across positions and nationalities
+- Evaluate player performance across nationalities, ages, and positions
-- Understand the relationship between market value, wages, and ratings
+- Understand how market value and wages relate to player quality
-- Identify skill specialization by position
+- Identify skill specialization and physical attributes by position
-- Detect high-potential players for long-term investment
+- Detect high-potential players for future investment
-- Analyze squad composition at club level
+- Analyze club-level squad quality and composition

-This project answers these questions using structured visual analytics.
+This project addresses these needs using structured data visualization.

 ---

 ## 📂 Dataset Description
 Dataset: **FIFA 19 Player Dataset**

-The dataset contains comprehensive player-level information, including:
+The dataset includes:
 - Demographics: Age, Nationality, Height, Weight
-- Performance: Overall Rating, Potential
+- Performance metrics: Overall Rating, Potential
-- Market Information: Market Value, Wage
+- Market attributes: Market Value, Wage
-- Playing Details: Position, Skills, Work Rate, Body Type
+- Playing characteristics: Position, Skills, Work Rate, Body Type
-- Club Information: Club, Contract Valid Until
+- Club and contract information

 ---

-## 🔧 Data Preparation
+## 🔧 Data Preparation & Processing
-- Verified and corrected data types for numerical and categorical fields
+- Verified correct data types for numerical and categorical fields
 - Converted Market Value and Wage into numeric format
 - Handled missing and invalid values using filters
 - Created calculated fields where required